joe-scotto/linux/README.md

 ### Git

-Make sure to replace the config values with your information.
+Make sure to replace the `git config` values with your information.

 ```
 sudo apt install git